 Around the same time, I also teamed up with my good friend Tom to launch Roath Brewery - a hyperlocal brewing business celebrating the beers we love to drink and the stories we see around us in our community.
 We had two great years trading at Roath farmers’ market and seeing our beers on bars and off-licence shelves around the city.

 In 2019, I brought together everything I’ve learned in 25 years, all my experiences and networks, into my own independent consultancy.
+In late 2021, the business certified as a B Corp, joining the global network of for-profit companies that use the power of business to build a more inclusive and sustainable economy.

 I want to prove that strategic communications can effect genuine, positive behaviour-change.
 I want to help organisations to understand, embed and share the positive social impact they can have on people and places.
 I want to help to build better, purpose-driven businesses.